Jon Holland

-Jonathan Mark Holland (born 29 May 1987) is an Australian cricketer.
-He is a slow left-arm orthodox bowler and a right-handed tail-end batsman.
+Jonathan Mark Holland (born 29 May 1987) is a former Australian cricketer.
+He played as a slow left-arm orthodox bowler and a right-handed tail-end batsman.

 Early career

 Holland made his state cricket debut for Victoria in October 2008.
 He only played four first-class games in the 2008–09 Sheffield Shield season and didn't secure a permanent place in Victoria's first-class team, as he had to compete for a place in the team with the much older spin bowler Bryce McGain.
 However, he made his debut at a time when Australia lacked top-level spin bowlers, so he was rushed into Australia's second-level team, Australia A, for a series against Pakistan A in June 2009.
 He was selected by the Australian national team for a seven-match series in India in October 2009, but did not play a single game in the series.
 He was set to make his One Day International debut in the final match of the series, but the match was cancelled due to rain.
 Holland experienced injury problems with his left shoulder through his early career, forcing him to undergo a shoulder reconstruction in 2010.

 Holland continued to play at state level for Victoria over the following years, and in the winter of 2012 he was against selected to play for Australia A, this time in England.
 In October 2012, national selector John Inverarity called him Australia's second-best spin bowler, saying, "I think it's fair to say that we're of the view that the two best spinners we've got just at this moment are Nathan Lyon and Jon Holland."
 Despite this, he still struggled to get an opportunity to bowl for Victoria, as the team prioritised its lineup of fast bowlers.
 While playing a grade cricket game in October 2012, Holland re-injured his left shoulder and underwent another shoulder reconstruction, ruling him out of the rest of the 2012–13 season.

 Holland was joined at Victoria by fellow spin bowler Fawad Ahmed, who gradually took over from Holland as Victoria's first choice spinner.
 In the 2015–16 Sheffield Shield season, Holland was used primarily in matches where Victoria needed two spin bowlers.
 Despite this he still performed well in the matches where he was selected.